ADANSAR/JEE/car_tp4/README.md

-## TP4 - Book library
+## Book library

-This project is a lightweight and easy-to-use skeleton to create a JEE application that uses [Apache TomEE](http://openejb.apache.org/apache-tomee.html), a complete JEE server based on Tomcat.
+This project is a small projet for book library management.

 ### Structure